Representative Litigation

 E. I. du Pont de Nemours Benlate Litigation, Eleventh Judicial Circuit, Dade County; Ninth Judicial Circuit, Orange County, Florida; Eighteenth Judicial Circuit, Seminole County, Florida; Fifteenth Judicial Circuit, Palm Beach County, Florida, Seventeenth Judicial Circuit, Broward County, Florida.
 These cases involved claims by hundreds of farmers and nursery proprietors against our client for negligence and strict products liability for damages the plaintiffs suffered when their crops were allegedly injured or destroyed as a result of an alleged defect or contaminant in a pesticide manufactured by our client.
 The plaintiffs’ claims in these cases totaled well in excess of $200 million.
 The vast majority of these cases have been settled under terms that are to remain confidential.

 In re Ecuadorian Shrimp Litigation, Seventeenth Judicial Circuit, Broward County, Florida, Florida Fourth District Court of Appeal, United States District Court, Southern District of Florida, and U.S. Eleventh Circuit Court of Appeals.
 This products liability action involved 30 separate but consolidated lawsuits against multinational fungicide and pesticide manufacturers, their alleged distributors, and our client, a multinational fresh fruit distributor.
-The plaintiffs were Ecuadorian shrimp farm owners who are claiming that fungicide run off from Ecuadorian banana plantations has caused millions of dollars in damages to their shrimp beds located in the Guayaquil region of Ecuador.
-After many years of litigating venue and jurisdictional issues, the Florida Fourth District Court of Appeal ordered the dismissal of all of the lawsuits pursuant to the doctrine of forum non conveniens.
+The plaintiffs were Ecuadorian shrimp farm owners who claimed that fungicide run off from Ecuadorian banana plantations caused millions of dollars in damages to their shrimp beds located in the Guayaquil region of Ecuador.
+After years of litigating venue and jurisdictional issues, the Florida Fourth District Court of Appeal ordered the dismissal of all of the lawsuits pursuant to the doctrine of forum non conveniens.
 The plaintiff shrimp farmers attempted to have their claims reinstated in Florida circuit court.
 The defendants opposed those efforts and the plaintiffs ultimately dismissed their claims with prejudice, ending the litigation.

 Provident Life and Accident Insurance Co. v.
 United States of America, United States District Court, Eastern District of Tennessee.
 This case involved a claim by our client for a declaratory judgment that its claims payment method was not improper or in violation of law.
 The United States claimed that for a period of more than 10 years our client had improperly underpaid millions of medical claims at a cost of more than $2 billion to Medicare, which amount the United States sought to recover.
 In a case of first impression, we successfully argued that the government had the burden of proof at trial, and that the government was obligated to prove its right to recovery on a claim-by-claim/transaction-by-transaction basis.
 After a six week preliminary trial before a General Master, the government failed to establish its entitlement to recover on the vast majority of the claims and transactions there tried.
 Shortly after the trial the United States agreed to settle the litigation with our client for an undisclosed amount representing a minuscule portion of the amount the government sought in the litigation.